PoseyPod/RAG-HPO/README.md

 If you have feedback, suggestions, or are interested in incorporating RAG-HPO into existing pipelines, please contact Jennifer Posey (jennifer.posey@bcm.edu) or Brandon Garcia (brandon.garcia@bcm.edu).

 Currently, RAG-HPO exists in two formats: a jupyter notebook and a Flask-based app that must be opened in the command line.
 Both versions require an API key.
 We used [Groq.com
-](https://console.groq.com) for tests, which has a free API key and access to cloud based LLama-3.1.
-The program should accept API keys from any cloud or local based LLM that used the OpenAI framework.
+](https://console.groq.com) for tests, which has a free API key and access to cloud based LLama-3.1 and other LLMs.
+The program should accept API keys from any cloud or local based LLM that uses the OpenAI framework.
+Locally stored LLMs can either be downloaded directly or run through an interface like LM-studio.